Translohr

 Translohr is the name of a rubber-tyred tramway technology, originally developed by Lohr Industrie of France and now run by a consortium of Alstom Transport and Fonds stratégique d'investissement (FSI) as newTL, which took over from Lohr in 2012.
-It is used in Paris and Clermont-Ferrand, France; Medellín, Colombia; and Venice-Mestre and Padua in Italy.
+It is used in Paris, Clermont-Ferrand, France; Medellín, Colombia; and Venice-Mestre and Padua in Italy.
 In June 2012, Alstom Group and the Strategic Investment Fund acquired Translohr for €35 million.

 Description

 The Translohr system is more like a tram or light railway than a bus or trolleybus.
 Unlike other guided bus systems, including the similar but incompatible Guided Light Transit system developed by Bombardier Transportation, Translohr cars permanently follow guide rails that they cannot divert from, like traditional steel-wheeled rail vehicles.

 The guide rail automatically guides the vehicle, with a driver who stops and starts, accelerating and braking when needed.
 Power is provided by overhead wires and collected with a pantograph in the same way as a tram.
-The vehicle carries internal battery packs for use on non-electrified sections of the route.
+The vehicle may carry internal battery packs for use on non-electrified sections of the route, like they do in Padua.

 There are two main designs for the vehicles: the bi-directional STE series, and the unidirectional SP Prime series.
 They consist of three to six articulated sections like a conventional tram, with a length from 25 to 46 m long and 2.2 m wide.
 Their net weight is 23–44 t, depending upon the number of car sections.

 As Translohr LRVs cannot run without a guide rail they are not classified as buses.
 For example, those used on the Clermont-Ferrand network do not need to have license plates.